-- 6.1 This forms part of the suite of Quality Policies owned by the Director of Student Support and Experience. - 6.2 The Heads of School are responsible for implementing the Policy and Procedure with support from the Head of Student Experience.
+- 6.1 This forms part of the suite of Quality Policies owned by the Assistant Principal (Student Support and Experience). - 6.2 The Assistant Principals (Teaching and Learning) and Heads of School are responsible for implementing the Policy and Procedure with support from the Assistant Principal (Student Support and Experience).